 Hi, I’m Suzie

-And, also as my way of toughening up when it comes to the spooky stuff!
+…but also as a way of toughening up when it comes to the spooky stuff.

-I’ve been exploring Edinburgh and Scotland’s shadowy past for as long as I can remember, specialising in body snatching and the forgotten underworld that surrounds it.
+I’ve been exploring Edinburgh and Scotland’s shadowy past for as long as I can remember — specialising in body snatching and the forgotten underworld around it.

-Now, I’m taking you along on a journey through Scotland – and beyond – uncovering the darker corners of history and the eerie places that shape our past.
+Now I’m taking you with me — through Scotland and beyond — as I uncover the darker corners of history.

 Body snatching History ~ My Absolute Passion

-Ever since completing my undergrad dissertation on the macabre topic of body snatching back in 2005, I’ve spent much of my spare time exploring the darker side of Britain’s graveyards.
+It started with my undergrad dissertation back in 2005.
+Ever since, I’ve spent my spare time exploring the darker side of Britain’s graveyards — and I’m still not done.

 Along the way, I’ve had the pleasure of giving talks, from the National Library in Edinburgh, Scotland, to the Medical History Society in Auckland, New Zealand.
 And I’ve loved every minute of it.